Photo by Jane Orbuch, July 2022.

 CLIMATE: The average July temperatures in the Churchill area hover in the mid 50’s during the day and mid 40’s at night.
 Warmer or cooler temperatures are possible with windy and cool conditions quite possible while boating.
 We may experience sunny, windy, rainy or stormy conditions so layering with warm clothing, a warm hat and proper rain gear is required.
 For current weather conditions, please visit Weather Now.
 In July the days are long with an average of 18 hours and 22 minutes of daylight each and every day!

 PHYSICAL CONDITIONING: While experience in kayaking, hiking or paddle boarding is not required to participate in this program, good general health is recommended.
 Some level of upper body conditioning is advisable to prepare for a variety of water sports.
+For those with a lower back issue, you may find “Beluga Boarding” an uncomfortable position, but viewing from the Zodiac is still excellent.
 Please call us if you have any questions regarding the activities planned at 831 459 8548.

-ACTIVITIES INCLUDED: During our multi-sport adventure to the sub arctic zone of Churchill, we will kayak, paddle board (sup), view wildlife from zodiacs and larger vessels, dog mush, hike and try the unique sport of beluga boarding.
-Our hikes are moderately easy over some rugged terrain with very little elevation gain.
+ACTIVITIES INCLUDED: During our multi-sport adventure to the sub arctic zone of Churchill, we will kayak, paddle board (sup), view wildlife from zodiacs, dog mush, hike and try the unique sport of beluga boarding.
+Our hikes are moderately easy over some rugged and buggy terrain with very little elevation gain.